We're giving you the chance to win back the value of your meal - every time you dine this month!

 Feeling overwhelmed by the world of wedding stationery?
 Find a full breakdown of all the stationery items you might need before, during and after your wedding.

-Updated on 05 September 2024 • Written By Ellie Donnell
+Updated on 05 March 2026 • Written By Ellie Donnell

 Close map

 Excited to order your wedding stationery?
 We get it.
 Choosing the perfect design for your wedding invites or picking out personalised favour cards is an exciting task for any enthusiastic wedding planner, but hold your horses for just a second.
 When it comes to choosing your wedding stationery, it’s important to sit down with your partner beforehand and make a list of all the essential items you’ll need so you don’t blow your budget.
-Luckily, we’ve created a complete guide to wedding stationery to help you work out what's essential and what’s nice to have.
+Luckily, we’ve created a complete guide on stationery for weddings to help you work out what's essential and what’s nice to have.

 YOU MIGHT ALSO LIKE